 1. Work with Linux

-- Elementary OS—This elegant, Ubuntu-based distribution is user-friendly and pleasing with a desktop layout that feels instantly familiar.
+- Elementary OS—This elegant, Ubuntu-based distro is user-friendly and pleasing with a desktop layout that feels instantly familiar.

 - Ubuntu Linux—Ubuntu is one of the most stable and user-friendly distributions available.